ThomasMeissnerDS/e2e_ml/README.md

 - preprocessing (outlier, rare feature, datetime, categorical and NLP handling)
 - feature creation (binning, clustering, categorical and NLP features)
 - automated feature selection
-- model training with crossfold validation
+- model training (with crossfold validation)
 - automated hyperparameter tuning
 - model evaluation
   This comes at the cost of runtime.
 Depending on your data we recommend strong hardware.

 ## Release History

-* 1.5.0
+* 1.5.3
-  - Added BERT transformer blueprints for NLP classification and regression
+  - Added transformer blueprints for NLP classification and regression
   - renamed Vowpal Wabbit blueprint to fit into blueprint naming convention
+  - Created "extras" options for library installation: 'rapids' installs extras, so e2eml can be installed into into a rapids environment while 'jupyter' adds jupyter core and ipython. 'full' installs all of them.
 * 1.3.9
   - Fixed issue with automated GPU-acceleration detection and flagging
   - Fixed avg regression blueprint where eval function tried to call classification evaluation